+Common tax mistakes are often of omission: not keeping records.
 If the IRS comes a-knockin’, don’t be scrambling to compile your records.
 File or scan and store home office and home improvement expense receipts and other home-related documents as you go.

-So if your cost basis for your home is $100,000 (what you paid for it plus any improvements) and you sold it for $400,000, your capital gains are $300,000.
+So, if the cost basis for your home is $100,000 (what you paid for it plus any improvements) and you sold it for $400,000, your capital gain is $300,000.
 If you’re single, you owe taxes on $50,000 of gains.

 This article provides general information about tax laws and consequences, but shouldn't be relied upon as tax or legal advice applicable to particular transactions or circumstances.
 Consult a tax professional for such advice.